Fisher Information, Training and Bias in Fourier Regression Models: Results

 The numerical results presented in this section are obtained using Fourier regression models, i.e., with input and parameter basis functions $e^{(n)}_{\mu_n}(x_n)$ and $\iota^{(m)}_{\nu_m}(\theta_m)$ given by Eqs.~\eqref{eq:input_basis_funs_Fourier} and \eqref{eq:param_basis_funs_Fourier}.
 For simplicity, we restrict to the case where the `local' basis sets $\mathcal{B}_{n}$ and $\tilde{\mathcal{B}}_{m}$, as well as the `local' frequency sets $\Omega_n$ and $\tilde{\Omega}_m$, are independent of the feature index $n$ and the parameter index $m$.
 The $\mathfrak{n}_{\mathrm{train}}$ input points are chosen uniformly in $[-\pi,\pi]^N$, and the models are then trained with the Adam optimizer \cite{Kingma2014}.

 In order to study the interplay of model bias and ED and their effects on training in a statistically sound manner, we perform several training experiments with randomly drawn data-generating function $y(\boldsymbol{x})$ and structure constants $\Gamma$.
 Specifically, for chosen dimensions $D$ and $K$ (fixed by the choice of $N$, $d$, $M$ and $\tilde{d}$), we draw random instances of $y(\boldsymbol{x})$, and many random instances of models, specified by $\Gamma$, with different degree of bias towards $y(\boldsymbol{x})$.
 For any given degree of bias, we train several random instances of full models (Eq.~\eqref{eq:full_regr_model_gamma}) and cutoff models (Eq.~\eqref{eq:cut_regr_model_gamma}), in order to compare the training dynamics of models with higher and lower ED, respectively.
-To visualize this comparison, for any given degree of bias we consider the minimum MSE attained during training as a proxy for the training quality, denoted with $\mathrm{MSE}_{\mathrm{min}}^{\mathrm{full}}$ and $\mathrm{MSE}_{\mathrm{min}}^{\mathrm{cut}}$ for full and cutoff models, respectively, and study the difference
+Furthermore, every model instance is trained several times starting from random parameter configurations: this probes the robustness of the training dynamics against different random starting points, providing an averaged picture of the severity of local minima in the optimization landscape.
+To visualize the comparison between models with higher and lower ED, for any given degree of bias we consider the minimum MSE attained during training as a proxy for the training quality, denoted with $\mathrm{MSE}_{\mathrm{min}}^{\mathrm{full}}$ and $\mathrm{MSE}_{\mathrm{min}}^{\mathrm{cut}}$ for full and cutoff models, respectively, and study the difference